-Official says shark bites 2 men on Great Barrier Reef
+Shark bites 2 British men on Australia’s Great Barrier Reef

-CANBERRA, Australia (AP) — A shark seriously injured two men on Tuesday on Australia’s Great Barrier Reef, an ambulance official said.
+CANBERRA, Australia (AP) — A shark bit off a British tourist’s foot and mauled another British tourist’s leg on Tuesday as the men snorkeled on Australia’s Great Barrier Reef, officials said.

+The men aged 22 and 28 had been on a snorkeling tour in the Whitsunday Islands when they were attacked, tour organizer ZigZag Whitsundays said.

-The injured men were brought by boat from the Whitsunday Islands to the mainland town of Airlie Beach where paramedics were waiting for them, Queensland state Ambulance Service spokeswoman to Mel Mangan said.
+They were brought 11 kilometers (7 miles) by boat to the mainland town of Airlie Beach where paramedics were waiting for them, Queensland state Ambulance Service spokeswoman Mel Mangan said.
+They were then flown by helicopter south to a hospital in the city of Mackay in serious but stable conditions, RACQ CQ Rescue said.

-“Two male patients suffered serious lower limb injuries as the result of a shark bite,” Mangan said.

-They were expected to be flown by helicopter south to a hospital in the city of Mackay, she said.

-Mangan did not know how the men came to be bitten by the shark.
+“An English tourist has had his foot bitten off and another has serious lacerations to his lower leg after a shark attack in the Whitsundays today,” the helicopter rescue service said in a statement.

+The victims told the helicopter crew “they were wrestling and thrashing about in the water” in a passage between Hayman and Whitsunday Islands when they were attacked, the statement said.

+The 28-year-old man lost his foot, the Mackay Base Hospital said in a statement.

-A shark killed a man in November last year in a Whitsunday Islands harbor where two tourists had been mauled a month earlier.
+A shark killed a man in November last year in a Whitsunday Island harbor where two tourists had been mauled a month earlier.

 The 33-year-old victim had been diving from a paddle board while on a yacht cruise.